arista-netdevops-community/cloudvision-automation/certificate_based_authentication/README.md

 - It generates a CSR (Certificate Signing Request)
   - The CN (Common Name) is the device SN.
-- It then uses a CVP API with an HTTP POST to get the certificat.
+- It then uses a CVP API with an HTTP POST to get the certificate.
   - The HTTP body has the token and the CSR.
-- CVP has a CA. CVP verifies the token and generates the certificate.
+- CVP has an internal root CA. CVP verifies the token, generates the client certificate and sends it back to the switch along with the root CA.
+- TerminAttr then discards the token (appends `.backup` to the filename) and will start using the client certificate from that point onwards

-## Verify Certificate on Switch
+## Verify the certificate on the switch

 In the switch you will now notice that the temporary token has been renamed `token.backup` and that a certificate has been generated.